 ‘Exclusion’ is a term that is used by some insurance policies instead of ‘loading’.
 Exclusion in an insurance policy means that the person insured can continue paying the same premium, but will not be covered by insurance in certain conditions.
 For instance, if insurance excludes cancer, the policyholder cannot claim insurance for cancer-related treatment or suppose his/her life insurance does not include death by performing adventurous activities like bungee jumping, your family will not be able to claim any amount in those circumstances.

 If we talk from the perspective of an insurer, it covers the losses for a period when it is expected to go higher than anticipated because of a risk-prone customer.
-Also, it benefits the clients who have a slightly higher risk factor by making them eligible to get an insurance cover.
+Also, it benefits the customers who have a higher risk factor by making them eligible insure themselves.
 And if the customers with high and low-risk factor pay equal premiums, it would be an injustice to the client who is less prone to risk.

 However, we can say that loading is not justified in certain instances for instance, when loading is applied to an individual with a history of surgeries like cataract or hernia.
 Both of these are easily treatable and have a negligible risk of further complications.
 So, we suggest you that read your policy well, talk, inquire with your insurer and survey the market well before purchasing any insurance policy.